RaulVerea/raulverea.github.io/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Ferran Aran, I am from Lleida and I love learning new skills.
-Have a look at my background below!
+My name is Raúl, I’m from Málaga and I’m passionate about using data and technology to improve lives.
+I'm also deeply into mountain sports, traveling, and building community through active lifestyles.
+Check out my background below!

 ### Education

-- Computer science degree at UdL (2019 - 2022)
+- Biomedical Engineering degree
-- Master in computer science at UdL (2022 - 2024)
-- PhD in RL applied to energy (2024 - present)

-### Experience
-- Research assistant on MILP at UdL (2022 - 2023)
-- R&D as Data Scientist at GFT Technologies (2023 - present)
+- Master’s in Biomedical Data Science (in progress)